ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

 3. Call the application again.
-This time, the app returns `Hello blue, green, red` which is the value specified in the `mycolorconfigmap` configmap.
+This time, the app returns `Hello blue, green, red`, which is the value that is specified in the `mycolorconfigmap` configmap.

     ```
     curl https://myhelloapp.d484a5d6-d10d.us-south.codeengine.appdomain.cloud